 Sept.
-2000 IETF ENUM WG produced RFC2916 2001 Various Workshops (ITU-T, Europe, US,) to spread the idea Swedish PTS releases first ENUM report in April 2001 2002 ITU-T Interim Procedures (IAB, RIPE-NCC) ETSI SPAN11 TS "ENUM Administration in Europe" 2003 ETSI SPAN11 TS "Minimum Requirements for Interoperability of European ENUM Trials" IETF RFC2916bis National and international ENUM Trials using: ♦ different scenarios and numbering resources ♦ different ENUM-enabled products ♦ Swedish PTS releases their ENUM report on 31 July 2003; trial to continue until May 2004, final report due 30 June 2004 2004 ENUM considered ready for production ⇒ commercial deployments
+2000 IETF ENUM WG produced RFC2916 2001 Various Workshops (ITU-T, Europe, US,) to spread the idea Swedish PTS releases first ENUM report in April 2001 2002 ITU-T Interim Procedures (IAB, RIPE-NCC) ETSI SPAN11 TS "ENUM Administration in Europe" 2003 ETSI SPAN11 TS "Minimum Requirements for Interoperability of European ENUM Trials" IETF RFC2916bis National and international ENUM Trials using: ◆ different scenarios and numbering resources ◆ Swedish PTS releases their ENUM report on 31 July 2003; trial to continue until May 2004, final report due 30 June 2004 (see [91] and [92]) 2004 ENUM considered ready for production ⇒ commercial deployments

-The IAB instructions regarding ENUM to the RIPE NCC (to whom they had delegated e164.arpa) can be found at: http://www.ripe.net/enum/instructions.html
+The IAB instructions regarding ENUM to the RIPE NCC (to whom they had delegated e164.arpa) can be found at:

-Sweden ENUM status is described at [74].
+Sweden ENUM status is described at [84].

-Interesting open questions (as described in [74]):
+Interesting open questions (as described in [84]):

 - Should the state have a permanent operational role (as opposed to simply an administrative role)

 - important that the subscriber with a given E.164 number also control the associated ENUM domain name {Who is responsible for maintaining this synchronization and validating changes?}

 - Who finances the Tier 1 registry?

 - Need for regulations?
 Self-regulation? ...

 - Privacy: need E.164 subscriber's permission to list them in the DNS

 - Are there business opportunities?

 - Will ENUM be successful?

+- ...